 I don’t see anything changing with Meta description tag optimization.
 Write unique descriptions for every page.
 They will not change your rankings; but, well-written descriptions can increase click-through rate.

-I always pay attention to length, around 150 words.
+I always pay attention to length, around 150 characters.
 In reality, the actual length depends on the combined pixel width of all characters, but from a practical standpoint just make sure your descriptions are not getting cut off when they appear in the results.

 For pages that appear in site links, be sure that the portion of the description that appears beneath each link forms a coherent thought.
 This is a place where many enterprise sites and brands can improve.